You’ve got a social media strategy for your business. Your accounts are set up and you post good quality content in line with your social media plan.

 But your efforts aren’t producing the results you expected.
 Your posts aren’t reaching as many people as you’d like and the free-flowing lead generation is more of a trickle.
 As a result, the time that’s been sunk into your social media hasn’t generated a return on investment.

 As they say, nothing in life comes for free.
 And social media is no exception.
-Facebook itself even admits organic reach is dipping in comparison to paid content, which means it’s time to put your money where your mouth is if you want to see more significant returns.
+Facebook itself even admits organic reach is dipping in comparison to paid social advertising content, which means it’s time to put your money where your mouth is if you want to see more significant returns.

 In this, the second part of our guide to Social Media Planning, we explain how to boost post reach and create a lead-generation strategy to produce revenue from your social media efforts.